data-liberation-project/phmsa-hazmat-incident-reports/METHODOLOGY.md

 The [`.github/workflows/scrape.yml`](.github/workflows/scrape.yml) file defines a [GitHub Action](https://docs.github.com/en/actions) that does the following:

-- Every three hours, refreshes the *past three months* of data, using the following call `python scripts/00-fetch.py --overwrite --num-months 3`.
-Once a day, refreshes the *past year* of data, using the following call `python scripts/00-fetch.py --overwrite --num-months 12`.
+- Every three hours, refreshes the *past three months* of data, using the following call `python scripts/00-fetch.py --overwrite --expand --num-months 3`.
+Once a day, refreshes the *past year* of data, using the following call `python scripts/00-fetch.py --overwrite --expand --num-months 12`.

 - Commits the new and updated files to `git`, and pushes that commit back to this repository.